 Risk of IntroductionTop of page

 Further spread throughout eastern North America is virtually guaranteed.
 The ecological amplitude of this species and its phenotypic plasticity will permit it to thrive in a variety of forested habitats.
-High elevation, desert, and warm habitats found in much of southern and western USA, however, are unlikely to see invasion.
-Thus, A. petiolata has probably reached many of the areas that it is capable of growing in North America and will now expand rapidly within those habitats.
-However, its continued available from seed companies and it uses mean that further introduction to other similar habitats in other continents cannot be discounted.
+High elevation, desert, and warm habitats found in much of southern and western USA, are however not as suitable for the spread of this species.
+Welk et al. (2002) predicts that A. petiolata will expand its range through large parts of the Great Plains, including most of South Dakota and Nebraska, from northern Utah to southern Idaho, as well as northern California and Colorado.
+In Canada, A. petiolata is predicted to spread to the Gaspe Peninsula, Central British Columbia, and the western slopes of the Rocky Mountains in Alberta (Welk et al. 2002).
+Its continued availability from seed companies and culinary uses mean that further introduction to other similar habitats in other continents cannot be discounted.

 HabitatTop of page In its native environment, the plant often grows singly in hedges and fencerows, open woods, and disturbed areas (Nuzzo, 2003); rarely considered an understorey 'dominant' and is a frequent component of ruderal vegetation communities.
 However, its habit within invaded areas of North America is completely different.
 There, it usually grows in moist, rich, forest environments and in dense patches.
 The species has broad ecological amplitude; it thrives in areas as diverse as mesic riparian areas to relatively xeric upland hardwood forests, where it performs best in partial shade and is less successful in full shade or full sun (Dhillion and Anderson, 1999; Meekins and McCarthy, 2001).
 Roads and river banks have been recorded as the primary collection sites of the species, but forested riparian areas, upland forests, and urban areas are also important (Nuzzo, 1993).
 Shaded, moist, rich sites appear to harbour the greatest densities.